genboy/Festival/README.md

   - god: give players god mode
   - touch: allow interaction with chests etc.
   - msg: show enter/leave area messages to non-ops
+  - barrier: prevent players to enter/leave the area
 - manage area events
   - add/edit/delete commands (with their own id) for each area
   - assign commands to area eventtypes enter, center and leave.